She Works Hard for the Money (album)

-She Works Hard for the Money is the eleventh studio album by Donna Summer, released on June 13, 1983 by Mercury Records.
-It was her most successful album of the decade, peaking at No. 9 on the Billboard 200 and its title track became one of the biggest hits of her career and her biggest hit of the decade, peaking at No. 3 on the Billboard Hot 100.
+She Works Hard for the Money is the eleventh studio album by American singer Donna Summer, released on June 13, 1983, by Mercury Records.
+It was her most successful studio album of the decade, peaking at No. 9 on the Billboard 200 and its title track became one of the biggest hits of her career and her biggest hit of the decade, peaking at No. 3 on the Billboard Hot 100.

 Background and production

-After emerging on Casablanca Records as the foremost female star of the disco era of the 1970s, Summer in 1980 had sued for release from Casablanca to sign with David Geffen as the inaugural artist for his Geffen label where her recordings were a comparatively modest success: also Summer and David Geffen developed a contentious relationship evidenced by Summer's 1981 album I'm a Rainbow being shelved and the singer being forced by Geffen to leave her longtime producer Giorgio Moroder to record the 1982 album Donna Summer with Quincy Jones.
+After emerging on Casablanca Records as the foremost female star of the disco era of the 1970s, Summer in 1980 had sued for release from Casablanca to sign with David Geffen as the inaugural artist for his Geffen label where her recordings were a comparatively modest success: also Summer and David Geffen developed a contentious relationship evidenced by Summer's 1981 studio album I'm a Rainbow being shelved and the singer being forced by Geffen to leave her longtime producer Giorgio Moroder to record the 1982 studio album Donna Summer with Quincy Jones.
 Although Summer considered then reteaming with Moroder (Donna Summer quote:)"I met him in New York and he played me some songs.
 I didn't think they were right for me."..."I was depressed [not knowing] who was producing my next album.
 So I prayed about it [and] Michael [Omartian] popped into my head.
 I had met him only once briefly at the Grammys and he said he was born again.
 I called his wife [Stormie Omartian], and she told me she had the same idea about him producing me....That was God at work....I could have worked with someone who wasn't born again, but I wouldn't have had that same great feeling."
 Michael Omartian would attribute Summer's interest in working with him to her having been impressed by the 1980 Omartian-produced #1 Christopher Cross hit "Sailing".